gdsbook/book/notebooks/02_geospatial_computational_environment.md

 For computational work to be fully reproducible and open, it needs to be possible to replicate it in a different (computational) environment than where it was originally created.
-This means that it is not sufficient to specify in a notebook the code that creates the final outputs, and to rely on open source packages for more general functionality; the environment specified by those two components needs to be reproducible too.
+This means that it is not sufficient to use notebooks to specify the code that creates the final outputs, or even to rely on open source packages for shared functionality; the computational environment in which the notebook and packages get executed needs to be reproducible too.
 This statement, which might seem obvious and straightforward, is not always so due to the scale and complexity of modern computational workflows and infrastructures.
-The old saying "if it works on my laptop, what's the problem?" is not enough any more, it needs to work on "any laptop" (or computer).
+It is no longer enough for an analysis to just work on the author's laptop, it needs to be able to work on "any laptop" (or computer).

 Reproducible platforms encompass the more general aspects that enable open source packages and notebooks to be reproducible.
 A